14/3 As A Mixed Number

 Mixed numbers are crucial in various mathematical applications and real-world scenarios.
 They are commonly used in:

 • Measurement: When measuring lengths, weights, or volumes, you often encounter mixed numbers.
-For example, a board might measure 4 2/3 feet long.
+Here's one way to look at it: a board might measure 4 2/3 feet long.

 • Cooking and Baking: Recipes frequently use mixed numbers for ingredient quantities, like 1 1/2 cups of flour.

 • Time: Time is often expressed using mixed numbers.
-For instance, 2 1/2 hours.
+Here's a good example: 2 1/2 hours.

 • Geometry and Algebra: Mixed numbers are used in various geometric calculations and algebraic expressions.